 Booderee National Park Beaches: Northern Coastline

-If you want to visit multiple beaches in Booderee National Park, all within easy reach of each other, continue further on Jervis Bay Road.
+Booderee National Park has some of the best beaches in Jervis Bay.
+Just continue along Jervis Bay Road to reach them.
 The northern edge of Booderee is lined with beautiful beaches such as Green Patch.

 1. Illuka & Green Patch Beach